Germany would weather Russian oil ban despite shortages - minister | Headlines

 - Germany

 Germany would be able to weather an EU embargo on Russian oil imports by the end of this year even though a stoppage could result in shortages, Economy Minister Robert Habeck said on Monday, appearing to throw his weight behind a ban.
-Two European Union diplomats earlier said the bloc is leaning toward a ban on imports of Russian oil by the end of the year as part of the sixth package of sanctions against Russia over its invasion of Ukraine.
+Two European Union diplomats said at the weekend that the bloc is leaning toward a ban by the end of the year as part of the sixth package of sanctions against Russia over its invasion of Ukraine.
 EU energy ministers will discuss the proposed oil ban in Brussels later on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)